There are two main car parks for customers visiting Brean Theme Park .

 Sorry, but due to the nature of the rides, we cannot offer a Fast Track queueing system.

 Any Token Booth staff will be able to assist you, however there is also a Park Information desk situated next to the Bumpy Slide. at the top end of the Park.
 The Park Information desk will be able to advise on rides and restrictions, and anything further you might wish to know.
 If you encounter any problems during your visit please visit this Guest Information Desk.

-Accessible toilets are available just outside of the Park gates adjoining the Wimpy complex.
+Accessible toilets are available just outside of the Park gates adjoining the Pavilion Food Court.
 Please see the park map or ask a member of staff for directions.

 Assistance and Guide dogs are welcome on the Park.
 They will not be permitted to accompany guests onto rides.
 They must not be left unattended at any time.

 The First Aid room is located in at the Park Information desk situated next to the Bumpy Slide.
 There will be qualified First Aiders on duty at all times when the Park is in operation.
 Please notify any member of staff who will be pleased to assist you, and call a First Aider to where required.